Judiciary of Russia: District courts and garrison military courts

 As courts of first instance, they handle criminal cases where imprisonment is for more than 3 years, and consist of 1 judge and a jury where required.
-As courts of appeal from decisions of the magistrate courts consisting of 1 justice of the peace, they consist of 1 judge and retry the case.
+As courts of appeal from decisions of the magistrates consisting of 1 justice of the peace, they consist of 1 judge and retry the case.

 The jurisdiction of garrison military courts is similar to jurisdiction of district courts, but the garrison military courts hear the cases relating to the military personnel only.
-Furthermore, unlike district courts, the garrison military courts do not carry out appeal procedure (because magistrate courts don't have jurisdiction over military personnel).
+Furthermore, unlike district courts, the garrison military courts do not carry out appeal procedure (because magistrates don't have jurisdiction over military personnel).